 Intercampus teaching is an initiative to teach the same program simultaneously to one class with students on both the Vancouver and Okanagan campuses.
 The unique personality, perspective, and strengths of each individual campus will be captured to deliver a transformative learning experience.
 This initiative is working on all facets of an intercampus teaching strategy from developing best practices to tackling strategic, scheduling, and technological requirements.

-Career and Personal Education (Non-Degree Framework)
+Continuing and professional Education (Non-Degree Framework)

 In our rapidly changing world, UBC Okanagan recognizes the essential need to provide education that is responsive to the shifting environment.
 The non-degree framework addresses this need by creating opportunities for learning that extend past traditional degrees.
 Options such as pathway programs for high school and university students, credit-based programs, and non-credit learning opportunities are all being explored.